-- 4.6 Management, in terms of its mandate from the board, will in most cases become response for the implementation of structures, processes and mechanisms to execute its tasks within the IT governance framework.9 - 4.7 King III also expressly requires boards and management to distinguish between the governance of information from the governance of information technology.
-While IT plays a critical role in providing appropriate technologies and support in managing information appropriately, the responsibility for assessing and establishing the appropriate controls of access to information and the security safeguards for the information, remains with the owner, or the person responsible, for the information and is not an IT responsibility. - 4.8 For those legal practices that are incorporated, the obligations of the Companies Act, informed as they are by King III, may be of immediate application.
-For those that are not, the distinction between the governance of information and the governance of information technology dealt with in King III should resonate loudly when the responsibilities set out in Chapter 3 of this guideline are considered.
-It is simply not acceptable in dealing with the practice's information and that of its clients that decisions in this regard be delegated to persons responsible for IT (in many cases to third parties who provide technical IT assistance) who have no understanding of the attorney's responsibilities to safeguard information or the importance of the information to the practice. - 4.9 It should be noted that the Protection of Personal Information Bill and in the Promotion of Access to Information Act (in the case of private bodies) stipulate that the head of the private body is, absent a delegation of the responsibility to an information officer, responsible for the obligations of the private body in terms of the Bill and the Act respectively.
+- 4.8 The reshaping of governance obligations in the legislation and regulation referred to acknowledges that to achieve effective and sustainable information management and security in today's complex interconnected world that governance (as the word implies) has to be exercised at the highest levels of an organisation and not relegated, as a technical speciality, to the IT department.
+King IV expressly stipulates that the board of directors is responsible for information technology governance.
+The board may delegate the management of information and of information technologies to management.
+However, this delegation must be appropriate and must not be an abdication of the responsibility of governance. - 4.9 Management, in terms of its mandate from the board, will in most cases become responsible for the implementation of structures, processes and mechanisms to execute its tasks within the IT governance framework.8 - 4.10 King III expressly required and it is reinforced by King IV that boards and management distinguish between the governance of information and the governance of information technology.
+While IT plays a critical role in providing appropriate technologies and support in managing information appropriately, the responsibility for assessing and establishing the appropriate controls of access to information and the security safeguards for the information, remains with the owner, or the person responsible, for the information and is not an IT responsibility. - 4.11 For those legal practices that are incorporated, the obligations of the Companies Act, informed as they are by King IV, may be of immediate application.
+For those that are not, the distinction between the governance of information and the governance of information technology dealt with in King IV should resonate loudly when the responsibilities set out in Chapter 3 of this guideline are considered.
+It is simply not acceptable in dealing with the practice's information and that of its clients that decisions in this regard be delegated to persons responsible for IT (in many cases to third parties who provide technical IT assistance) who have no understanding of the attorney's responsibilities to safeguard information or the importance of the information to the practice. - 4.12 It should be noted that the Protection of Personal Information Act and in the Promotion of Access to Information Act (in the case of private bodies) stipulate that the head of the private body is, absent a delegation of the responsibility to an information officer, responsible for the obligations of the private body.
 Where the head of a private body delegates this duty the person discharging the responsibility must know and understand what his/her obligations are.
 The proper delegation (and not abdication) of information security and management is key to discharging this obligation.